hoangduytran/blender-manual/manual/compositing/types/color/adjust/hue_correct.rst

 Hue Correct Node
 ****************

-The *Hue Correct Node* is able to adjust the Hue, Saturation, and Value of an image, with an input curve.
+The *Hue Correct Node* adjusts the hue, saturation, and value of an image, with an input curve.

 .. figure:: /images/compositing_node-types_CompositorNodeHueCorrect.webp